sBondoc/OAI-Summer-2019/index.md

 These lessons will focus on using AppLab to solidify the basics of coding taught previously through code blocks.

+Lessons with links to Code.org exercises are designed to correspond with activities that are to be completed alongside learning the material from the lesson.

 ### Lessons

 * [Intro to AppLab](/pages/lessons/lesson-00.html)